Chart Color Schemes

 Health performance in Acacia Ridge is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Acacia Ridge faces significant health challenges, as indicated by AreaSearch's assessment.
+Acacia Ridge faces significant health challenges, as per AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are substantial, affecting both younger and older age groups.
 Private health cover is relatively low at approximately 49% of the total population (around 3,893 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.

 Frequently Asked Questions - Health